sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/admin.markdown

 #### Analytics Cloud Admin

-The following gives an example where a *Contact* is part of an *Account* which owns Analytics Cloud, and they also have the Analytics Cloud Admin *Contact Role*.
+The following is an example where a `Contact` is assigned the Analytics Cloud Admin `Contact Role` to an `Account` which owns the Analytics Cloud `Product Entry`.

 ```
 SELECT